yavorska-iryna/pi/README.md

 saves output in .txt ( json format)

-depending on your instalation of raspian, extra dependencies that will need to be installed can vary: sudo apt-get install gpac #for mp4 conversion
+depending on your instalation of raspbian, extra dependencies that will need to be installed can vary: sudo apt-get install gpac #for mp4 conversion

 sudo pip get install picamera numpy RPi json threading